This is Part 6 of our tutorial series on building a membership site with WordPress.

-If you provide a continuous service or monthly content, you can charge a recurring monthly fee.
+If you provide a continuous service or monthly content, you can charge a monthly fee.
 This fee can continue running indefinitely (i.e. until the user cancels their subscription) or for a fixed period (e.g. 12 months).

 Monthly fees give users better control of their membership subscription (i.e. they don’t feel ‘locked in’ and can cancel anytime) and provide you with continuous cashflow.
 The downside is that users can cancel anytime and this can also affect your cashflow.

 A yearly fee is useful if you provide an essential service plus support and maintenance, upgrades, etc.

 If charging a yearly fee makes more sense, then charge a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out email reminders to users when their subscription is approaching renewal.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out reminders to users when their subscription is approaching renewal.

 If charging a yearly fee makes more sense, then set up a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out email notices to members when their subscription is due.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out email notifications to members when their subscription is approaching renewal.

 Note: Sometimes the perceived cost of charging a yearly fee can appear significantly larger than charging monthly.
 For example, charging a $497 yearly membership fee can be sold as being less than $42 per month, or just a little over $1.30 per day.

 Many WordPress membership plugins allow you to set up a free trial which then automatically upgrades the user to the full paid membership subscription after the free trial period expires unless the user cancels their membership.
 This allows you to set up 7-day free trials, 30-day trials (first month free), etc.